 \subsection{Elastic Service Adaptation}

-By design, our multi-dimensional autoscaling platform can scale any parameter that can be dynamically adjusted during runtime.
-We broadly categorize them into: resource constraints and service configurations.
-Resource constraints limit the allocated resources per service container, such as the maximum scheduled CPU quota or RAM allocation.
-Service configurations adjust the application-specific logic or functionality.
+By design, our multi-dimensional autoscaling platform can scale any parameter that can be dynamically adjusted during runtime, i.e., without container restart.
+We broadly categorize parameters into: resource constraints and service configurations.
+Resource constraints limit the allocated resources per service container, such as the maximum scheduled CPU quota or RAM.
+Service configurations adjust application-specific logic or functionality.
 For instance, a video detection service could adjust the size of a DNN model, or the size of the input tensor (i.e., the video resolution).
 Combined, these two sets form a service's \textit{elasticity parameters}, which can be adjusted through a REST API hosted within each container.
 Fig.~\ref{fig:MUDAP-architecture} shows the structure of such requests: a service endpoint, the elasticity parameter, and the parameter assignment.
 Thus, to change the input resolution of a video detection service, a potential API call could be \textit{/quality?resolution=1080}.
-The request is then forwarded to the processing service, whereas queries adjusting the CPU quota would go to the container.
-Notice, that these changes do not require restarting any container or application.
+This request is forwarded to the processing service; queries adjusting the CPU quota would go to the container.
+These changes do not require any container or application restart.

 To allow scaling agents interact with the elasticity parameters, services offer an API description; Table~\ref{tab:api-syntax} shows the respective syntax.
 For a specific service type, like "obj-detector", we define a list of elasticity strategies and their respective parameters.
 For each parameter, we specify the minimum and maximum value; assume a device could allocate up to 8 CPU cores (i.e., a CPU quota of $800.000.000$ns), the range would be $[1.0, 8.0]$.
 If the assignment exceeds the valid bounds, the value is clipped to the next valid assignment.